 - Controlling who can see your pages

-- Sharing files with others through your personal home page
+- Sharing files with others through your individual home page

 - Archiving and transferring your site

-The Mypage service at Indiana University is for personal web pages only.
-You can share your resume, research findings, or family photos, for example.
-If you will be using your web pages for official IU business (e.g., instruction, research, administration), request an account on IU's central web server, Webserve.
-Accounts on Webserve offer access to some web utilities not available through Mypage.
+The Pages service at Indiana University is for professional, research, instructional, and academic web pages only.
+You should not use Pages to share hobbies, family information, and favorite entertainment links or other purely personal content.
+If you will be using your web pages for official IU business related to your organizational unit, approved professional organization, or registered student group, then you should request an account on Webserve.
+Accounts on Webserve have access to subservices and web utilities not available through Pages.
 For more, see the IU Webmaster's Accounts.
-To determine which account is best for you, see the Mypage and Webserve sections of Central hosting.
+To determine which account is best for you, see the Pages and Webserve sections of Central hosting.

-Mypage pages are hosted on Mercury; that is where you will log in and create, upload, or update your pages.
-If you have an IU Network ID but not a Mercury account, to create an account, see Instructions for getting more computing accounts at IU
+The web pages for the Pages service are hosted on Mercury; that is where you will log in and create, upload, or update your pages.
+If you have an IU Network ID but not a Mercury account, to create an account, see Instructions for getting additional computing accounts at IU

 Your account should be available within an hour after you create it, and will have a storage space of 1 GB.